ibm-cloud-docs/databases-for-enterprisedb/howto-migration-oracle.md

 1. Log in to the EnterpriseDB migration portal [here](https://migration.enterprisedb.com/)
 2. Create a project and load the DDL Extractor-generated file for assessment
 ![migration-portal-setup](images/migration-portal-setup.png)
-3. Fix any issue report by the EMP and make sure your are getting 100% coverage successfully
+3. Fix any issue report by the EMP and make sure you are getting 100% coverage successfully

 ### Export converted schema from migration portal to EnterpriseDB formation
 1. Export and deploy the converted schema from migration portal to your provisioned {{site.data.keyword.databases-for-enterprisedb}} formation